 Signing Kids Up for Sports

-- work with their peers and coaches
+- learning to work with coaches

-- learn the value of practice and the challenge of competition
+- learning the value of practice

 When Should Kids Start Playing Sports?